 Laura has a BS in Nutrition Management, an MS in Adult Education, and a certificate in Organizational Consulting and Change Leadership from Georgetown University.
 She was the Army’s Instructor of the Year in 2007 and was awarded the Meritorious Service Medal for excellence in Leadership and Education.
 Laura is currently a major in the U.S. Army Individual Ready Reserve and maintains a DOD-sponsored secret clearance.

-Carly Eckard is the Executive Assistant & Training Coordinator for Careerstone Group, LLC where she provides project and logistical support as well as executive-level assistance.
-Carly is responsible for the administration of personality inventories, project logistics, executive calendar management, and a host of other essential administrative functions.
-Additionally, she assists with Careerstone’s social media presence, marketing, and research.
+Katherine Bergmann is the Program Support Associate for Careerstone Group, LLC.
+She assists with marketing, and provides project support as well as executive-level assistance.
+Katherine is responsible for the administration of personality inventories, managing Careerstone’s newsletter and social media presence, research, and project logistics.
+Additionally, she assists with executive calendar management, and a host of other essential administrative functions.